 “Reading for pleasure is the single most important indicator of a child’s future success.”

 Reading and Phonics

 Learning to read is a fundamental skill for life.
-In reception children are taught the sounds made by individual, pairs and clusters of letters.
+In Reception, children are taught the sounds made by individual, pairs and clusters of letters.
 They read graded books with strongly patterned language and picture cues.
-In reception class and in Year 1, children have regular phonics sessions that assist them to recognise letters, understand the sound they make and blend these sounds together to create words.
+In Reception, Year 1 and the beginning of Year 2, children have regular phonics sessions that assist them to recognise letters, understand the sound they make and blend these sounds together to create words.
 Letter-sound correspondence is taught through a highly structured synthetic phonic approach.
 Alongside this they learn to instantly recognise by sight the most common words in the English language.
 Many of these words are not phonically regular and learning them by heart is vital as they appear so regularly in all the texts they encounter.

-Reception – Revising Phase 1, learning Phases 2, 3 and starting 4
+Reception – Revising Phase 1, learning Phases 2 and 3, starting Phase 4

 Year 2 – Phase 6

 Jolly phonics mnemonics are used when introducing the children to individual letter sounds.